Daily reading: Psalm 43-45, 49, 84-85, 87

 Return?
 Return to where?
 Return from where?
 This is strange language.
 Why does it sometimes seem as though the Psalmist’s soul is separate from the Psalmist?

 Here’s the brain baker: Dallas Willard suggested that the reason it often seems like the soul is a separate thing is because it is.
 The soul, he suggests, is that part of us that was intended to be in the constant presence of the Lord.
-And for those whom God called from the foundation of the world (see Ephesians 1:4), it could be that our soul never leaves God’s presence.
+And for those whom God called from the foundation of the world (see Ephesians 1:4), it could be that our soul never left God’s presence.

 However, when sin entered the world, we lost touch with our soul.
 Our body and flesh rejected God, but our soul remained with Him.
 When we reject sin and pursue righteousness, our flesh is getting closer to where our soul already is.
 When we engage in soul-stirring worship, we talk about drawing closer to God.
 Maybe the truth is that we are simply drawing closer to where our soul has been all along.
 When I pursue sin, I feel far from God.
 But it isn’t because God moved.
 It’s because, when I sin, I don’t take my soul with me, and my body and mind feel the separation.